 How to take the Veterans Behavioral Health Certificate Courses

 Individuals may enroll online for the Veterans Behavioral Health Certificate for $350.
 Upon enrolling, you can access your courses online for 12 months from the date of purchase.
 In order to receive continuing education credits, you must review all of the course content, achieve an 80% score on the post-test, and complete the course evaluation.
 Upon completion of all 15 courses, you will be able to print your Serving Our Veterans Behavioral Health Certificate issued by the National Council for Behavioral Health, the U.S. Department of Defense Center for Deployment Psychology, and Relias Learning.

-These courses are also available for free to National Council organization members when accessed through the Relias Learning Management System which streamlines the enrollment, tracking and reporting of your training program.
+These courses are available for free to National Council organization members who are also clients of Relias.
+When accessed through the Relias Learning Management System, enrollment, tracking and reporting of your training program will be streamlined.
 To get a live overview of our Veterans Behavioral Health Certificate courses for organizations and a tour of our online training system, schedule a demo today.

 Veterans Behavioral Health Resources

 - National Council for Behavioral Health report on Meeting the Behavioral Health Needs of Veterans of Operation Enduring Freedom and Operation Iraqi Freedom

 - National Council Magazine, special issue on serving veterans in the community